-In addition to the City Audit, the ORS' Internal Audit Division conducted several operational audits this fiscal year in the Benefits, Accounting, and IT divisions as part of the Five-Year Internal Audit Plan.
-This has resulted in numerous recommendations to improve the efficiency of the operations of ORS, some of which have already been implemented.
+The ORS' Internal Audit Division continues to conduct operational audits in the Benefits, Accounting, Investments and IT divisions as part of the Five-Year Internal Audit Plan.
+This has resulted in numerous recommendations to improve the efficiency of the operations of ORS, some of which have already been implemented and some of which ORS continues to work on.